BocaDoru/Advanced-Random-Solar-System-Simulation/README.md

   * **Reach Bounds:** the distance interval from the sun where this celestial body type can be found.
   * **Mass Bounds:** the mass interval in logarithmic scale.
   * **Speed Error:** the speed error, a small error result in more circular orbits and a bigger error result in a more elliptic orbit.
+  * **Velocity Normal Vector:** the *Up Vector* for the orbital velocity.
+Typicaly all the celestial bodies of a gravitational system orbits in the same direction.
   * **Plan Normal Vector:** the *Up Vector* for the orbital plan.
 Typicaly all the celestial bodies of a gravitational system orbits in the same aproximate plane.
-  * **Plan Normal Vector:** the *Up Vector* for the orbital velocity.
-Typicaly all the celestial bodies of a gravitational system orbits in the same direction.
   * **Min Distance:** the minimum distance between 2 planets.
   * **Satelit Location:** the distance interval where a satelite(moon or ring) can generate.